ColinKCurtis/resume/README.md

-# The things which I am good at, condensed!

 ## My focus is on Computer Vision and, more broadly, Software Development.
-## Spending time analyzing images from various microscopy instruments
+Spending time analyzing images from various microscopy instruments
 ## at NCSU Phyics piqued my interest in automating and improving the
 ## process of gathering information from images.
 More specifically, I have
 ## designed a software application, Adaptive Learning Analysis for Images (ALAI),